 Towards the end of the second week I decided to remain on Scilly instead of travelling to Fair Isle.
 The third week showed promise but was pretty quiet, that is until Neil and Paul Wright discovered an incredibly skulking Orphean Warbler sp. at Troy Town.
 Just reward for their dogged work through out their fortnights stay.
 It was an utter headache to see, taking me almost 8hrs to catch up with it.

-Appalling long range shot of the Orphean Warbler sp.
+Appalling long range shot of the Eastern Orphean Warbler.

 Common Rosefinch on Gugh.